aws-samples/tgb-alb-multiple-eks-clusters/README.md

 aws cloudformation create-stack --stack-name awsblogstack --template-body file://cfn.yaml
 ```

-**Note :** User can provide their own values for the parameters in the stack by using `--parameters` option followed by `ParameterKey=KeyPairName, ParameterValue=TestKey`
+If you prefer to use your own values for the parameters in the stack then please use the `--parameters` option with the above command followed by `ParameterKey=KeyPairName, ParameterValue=TestKey`.

 2. Check the status of the CloudFormation stack